tensorflow/community/rfcs/20200612-stream-executor-c-api.md

   void (*create_event)(
       SE_Device* executor, TF_Event* event, TF_Status* status);

-  // Delete SE_Event and perform any platform-specific deallocation and cleanup of an event. void (*delete_event)(
+  // Destroy SE_Event and perform any platform-specific deallocation and cleanup of an event. void (*destroy_event)(
       SE_Device* executor, SE_Event event, TF_Status* status);

   // Requests the current status of the event from the underlying platform.